 What is Video Resolution?

-Video Resolution in essence is the total number of pixels in a given video frame.
+Video Resolution in essence is the total number of pixels in a given video frame rate.
 The higher the number of pixels in a given frame, the better the quality of the video.

 Every digital video has a predefined resolution, and that measurement of height and width is represented in the form of pixels.

-Let’s look at the below image that demonstrates different resolutions
+Let’s look at the below image which demonstrates different resolutions

 So, when a video is said to have a resolution of 3840×2160 pixels, it essentially means the video has a width of 3840 pixels and a height of 2160 pixels.

 So right now, it must be obvious that the higher the resolution, the sharper and crisper the video image will be.
 Theoretically, it has more clarity because, since the number of pixels is high, there are more blocks for colors to fill in, thus giving a better image quality.

 Currently, there are various types of video resolutions.
 There exist multiple types of video resolution rather than “One Ultimate Resolution”.
 When devices are manufactured, may it be mobile phones, monitors, televisions, or digital billboards, the screen resolution is predetermined.
 So in order to choose a video resolution, you have to understand your target devices.